fdanielsouza/fdanielsouza.github.io/README.md

 ## Roadmap

-* Conditional formatting for both background and texts
+* Enable conditional formatting for both background and texts
 * Add text alignment options
+* Add a "cover" mode, in which the image is bigger and looks like a Linkedin or Facebook profile cover

 ## Sample report